home-improvement-young-couple-painting-wall-paint-roller

 Mistake #1 – Lack of preparation

 If you are like most DIY painters, you’ll rush through the preparation stage to allow for maximum paint time.
 Whether you need to get the job done quickly before putting your property on the market, or you are dedicating your Christmas holidays to a much-needed home upgrade, preparing well is extremely important.
-Here are a few simple but really important tips:- Clear out as much furniture from the room as possible

 - Clean walls thoroughly with a towel, vacuum, and cleaning agents in wet areas to ensure no mould spurs will linger